YiLimath/YiLimath.github.io/_posts/2024-10-11-blog-post-1-Birational-Fibration.md

 > In algebraic geometry (birational geometry), we understand variety using fibration.

-## Part I. A brief introduction to fibrations
+## Part I. A brief introduction to fibrations in Algebraic Geometry

 [1.
 Iitaka Fibrations]()